nyantropy/Gravitas/ARCHITECTURE.md

 - `VN`
 - `Tools`

-Do not introduce feature-specific groups such as enemy AI, shop logic, or a particular effect unless a broad engine-level category stops being expressive enough.
+Do not introduce feature-specific groups such as domain AI, transaction logic, or a particular effect unless a broad engine-level category stops being expressive enough.
 Most application logic belongs in `Gameplay`; engine renderer binding and GPU sync systems belong in `RenderPrep`; retained UI state adapters, presenters, coordinators, and composition updates belong in `Ui`; global or